Intel-bigdata/SSM/README.md

 Acknowledgement
 ------------
-This work originates from and is based on the discussions occurred in Apache Hadoop JIRA [HDFS-7343](https://issues.apache.org/jira/browse/HDFS-7343).
-We want to thank not only all the team members of this project, but also all the contributors of ideas and feedback .
+This work derives from the discussions occurred in Apache Hadoop JIRA [HDFS-7343](https://issues.apache.org/jira/browse/HDFS-7343).
+We want to thank not only all the team members of this project, but also all the contributors of ideas and feedback.

 **For any security concern, please visit https://01.org/security.**